ahmadhasankhan/angular_rails/README.md

 Functionalities
 -----------

-These are the functionalities that i am going to imlement in this application:
+These are the functionalities that i am going to implement in this application:

 * A home page
 * Add product